echoes-io/brand/README.md

 2. Run `npm run colors` to build and verify
 3. Commit and push to `main`
 4. GitHub Actions will:
-   - Lint code
-   - Check accessibility
-   - Build exports
+   - Run quality checks (lint, accessibility, build)
+   - Release to NPM (semantic versioning)
-   - Commit updated exports
+   - Build and commit updated exports
    - Deploy preview to GitHub Pages

 ## Typography